cenk-idris/stock_market/README.md

 ### Viewing Stocks

-- After login, users can view a list of available stocks and their current prices.
+- After login, users can view a list of available stocks and their current prices in real-time.

 ### Stock Details